labibsharrarrayat/HFSS_and_FEKO_solutions/README.md

 ---

 ## 🔹 Dipole with Loading Plates in FEKO

-Analying current distribution in different sections of the dipole with loading plates.
+This simulation analyzes the current distribution along a dipole antenna with loading plates, demonstrating how structural loading alters current flow, effective electrical length, and radiation behavior.
+The results provide insight into impedance control, resonance tuning, and current crowding, which are closely related to return-path integrity and high-frequency conductor design.
 <p align="center">
   <img src="dipole_loading_plates.png" width="35%">
   <img src="current_distribution.png" width="35%">